latestchatty/webchatty/doc/getting-started.md

 TODO

 ## For WebChatty developers
-You need `git` and `npm`.
-Use your operating system's package manager to get them.
+You need `git` and `node`.
+Node v4 is required, which may be newer than what your operating system's package manager has.
+NodeSource.com has up-to-date Ubuntu packages, and for other platforms you can get an installer from Node themselves.

 First, clone the webchatty repository.
 (If you want, fork the repository on GitHub first, and then substitute your forked repository below.)